Work

 Our aim is to:

-• Empower more employers and employees in the workplace through a series of practical ‘how to’ resources building on Timewise’s expertise for both individuals and managers.
+- Empower more employers and employees in the workplace with practical ‘how to’ guides, drawing on Timewise’s expertise to make flexible working work for everyone.

 Part-time working – the facts

-Research from Timewise – A Question of Time (2023), supported by Phoenix Group found that:
+Research from Timewise – A Question of Time (2023), supported by Phoenix Group, found:

-• There are eight million people working part-time in the UK or 1 in every 4 workers.
-However, many more would like to work part-time but cannot access this option.
+- There are eight million people working part-time in the UK or 1 in every 4 workers.
+However, many more would like to work part-time but can’t find the right opportunities.

-• Reduced hours are seen as a central way to manage life and health needs.
-But there are distinct cultural and economic barriers to overcome.
+- Reduced hours are a key way people can manage their life and health needs - but there are still big cultural and economic barriers to overcome.

-• Nearly half of all survey respondents believe part-time working can limit career progression, and over a third of workers consider it to be primarily for parents and carers.
+- Nearly half of those surveyed think part-time working can limit career progression, and over a third of workers consider it to be mainly for parents and carers.

-• Results highlighted the gender inequalities associated with caring responsibilities, yet also drew attention to the health crisis, particularly men's mental health.
+- Results also highlighted the gender gaps associated with caring responsibilities, and raised concerns about men’s mental health.